• Skip to primary navigation

 Chicken wings coated with buffalo sauce.

 You’ll never go back to store-bought sauce again after making this Homemade Buffalo Sauce recipe.
-With only 5 ingredients and super simple instructions, it’s hands-down the best sauce for buffalo wings.
+With only 5 ingredients and super simple instructions, it’s hands-down the best sauce for Buffalo wings and Buffalo Shrimp.

 If you’re not a fan of restaurant wings smothered with hot sauce, give this recipe a try.
 You’ll be surprised how much better chicken wings taste when they’re coated in this thick, creamy sauce made with butter.
 No one can resist them, especially when you serve them with blue cheese or ranch dip.